 If you ask any adult, it’s rare they’ll say they had one plan in mind and followed it to the end, and that it’s actually more a path of discovery.

 Overall, it’s good to keep flexible and adaptable, so with whatever career path you choose, you’ll find some facet that you love.

-Just in case you need some questions to help start your discussion, here are some with which to start off the conversation!
+Just in case you need some questions to help start your discussion about your dream career, here are some to start off the conversation!

 - How can I balance passion with practicality?

 - What do you consider a balance of passion and practicality?

 - How did you choose your career path?